DigitalOptimizationGroup/cms-react/README.md

 # Digital Optimization Group - Headless CMS for A/B Testing - React SDK

-This library is a developer preview.
+This library is a _developer preview_.

 It provides an easy and powerful way to implement A/B testing with `React`.
 It is made to work with Digital Optimization Groups' Headless CMS and requires an account on our platform.

-Signing up to developer preview requires an invite.
-You may get one from a current user or you may email `invites@digitaloptgroup.com`.
-We are people and developers over here too, so just tell us a bit about yourself and what you have in mind.
-We'll try to reach out to as many requests as possible.
+Signing up for a developer preview requires an invite.
+If you would like to join the waiting list for access please email us at preview@digitaloptgroup.com.

-## Features
+The SDK includes the following features:

 - Simple implementation with a render prop
 - A/B/n testing of arbitrary data structures